ahmedzbyr/taealam/terraform_examples/iam/README.md

-One of the most important part of the setting up any resource in cloud or on-prem is to have security around it.
-Security can be implemented in different scales, be it in network (firewall, natting, routing), encryption (encryption-at-rest, encryption-in-transit), Access control (kerberos, role based access control aka RBAC).

-But in general cybersecurity has 7 layers of security.

-1. Critical Assets.
-2. Data Security
-3. Application Security
-4. Endpoint Security
-5. Network
-6. Perimeter
-7. Human

-### Application Security

-Applications security controls protect access to an application, an application’s access to your mission critical assets, and the internal security of the application.

-This post will be about one of the security measured (**Application Security**) on Cloud called IAM (Identity & Access Management) specific to **GCP** resource.
-One of the core rules of IAM is to give access only _what is required_ not more.

-### In this post

-- We will create a design to generize the IAM information a given module.
-- Create a template to setup IAM for a given resource using terraform.
-- How we can incorporate IAM into modules.

-### Why is it Important?

-- This help is improving security around the resource.
-- Give minimum access required to the Purpose the access was create.

-### What is the IAM?

-- Identity and Access Management (IAM) lets administrators authorize who can take action on specific resources, giving you full control and visibility to manage Google Cloud resources centrally.
-- IAM provides tools to manage resource permissions with minimum fuss and high automation, using the terraform resource and APIs.
-- Get granular with context-aware access to each resource.
-- Streamline compliance with a built-in audit trails.

-### How does IAM work?

-- In General IAM has three main parts
-  - **Principal**: user, group or service account.
-  - **Role**: Collection of permissions.
-  - **Policy**: Collection of role bindings that bind one or more principals to individual roles.
-- Concepts related to access management
-  - Resource: Cloud resource which we require the access on, example GCS bucket, GCE Instance, Bigquery Dataset are few examples of a resource.
-  - Permissions: Permissions determine what operations are allowed on a resource.
-Example: `roles/storage.admin` for a GCS bucket, `roles/compute.instanceAdmin` for a GCE Instance, both give Admin permissions on the resource.
-  - Roles: A role is a collection of permissions.
-    - **Basic Roles**: :warning: [**NOT Recommended**] Roles historically available in the Google Cloud console.
-These roles are Owner, Editor, and Viewer.
-    - **Predefined Roles**: Roles that give finer-grained access control than the basic roles.
-    - **Custom Role**: [**Recommended**] Roles that you create to tailor permissions to the needs of your organization when predefined roles don't meet your needs.

-## Setting IAM in Terraform Modules

-Before we get started we need to design the workflow so that we can generalize the IAM for different resource.
-Below is an example on how we would like end user to use or assign the IAM.

-For our design we will restrict access to service_account and groups only.
-This is a good access restriction to start with, this will have access to specific service accounts and groups to which users can get access to using the access controls.
-Also this is an easy way manage access to a resource.
+# Design IAM on Google Cloud Platform

+Security is paramount when setting up resources in the cloud or on-premises.
+It encompasses various layers of protection, including network security, encryption, access control, and more.
+In the realm of cybersecurity, there are seven critical layers of security:

+1. **Critical Assets**
+2. **Data Security**
+3. **Application Security**
+4. **Endpoint Security**
+5. **Network**
+6. **Perimeter**
+7. **Human**

+In this post, we will delve into one of these security layers, namely **Application Security**, focusing on Google Cloud Platform (GCP).
+Specifically, we will explore Identity & Access Management (IAM) in GCP, a fundamental aspect of application security.
+IAM plays a pivotal role in ensuring that the right users or entities have the appropriate level of access, adhering to the principle of least privilege.

+## What is IAM?

+**Identity and Access Management (IAM)** in Google Cloud allows administrators to control and authorize actions on specific resources, providing comprehensive control and visibility over GCP resources.
+IAM offers tools to manage resource permissions with minimal complexity, using both Terraform resources and APIs.
+It enables granular, context-aware access control and simplifies compliance with built-in audit trails.

+## The Components of IAM

+In IAM, three primary components work together:

+1. **Principal**: These are entities like users, groups, or service accounts.
+2. **Role**: Roles are collections of permissions.
+3. **Policy**: Policies are collections of role bindings that associate one or more principals with specific roles.

+## Access Management Concepts

+Understanding key concepts related to access management is essential:

+- **Resource**: A resource is a GCP entity to which access is required, such as a Google Cloud Storage (GCS) bucket, a Google Compute Engine (GCE) instance, or a BigQuery dataset.
+- **Permissions**: Permissions dictate what operations are allowed on a resource.
+For instance, `roles/storage.admin` grants administrative permissions for a GCS bucket, while `roles/compute.instanceAdmin` provides administrative access to a GCE instance.
+- **Roles**: Roles are predefined or custom collections of permissions.
+  - **Basic Roles**: These legacy roles include Owner, Editor, and Viewer, which are not recommended for fine-grained access control.
+  - **Predefined Roles**: These roles offer more granular access control than the basic roles.
+  - **Custom Roles**: Custom roles can be created to tailor permissions to your organization's specific needs.

+## Implementing IAM in Terraform Modules

+Now, let's explore how to operationalize IAM in Terraform modules, making it easier to manage access permissions for different resources.

+### Designing the Workflow

+To ensure a standardized approach to IAM across various resources, it's beneficial to design a workflow that simplifies IAM assignment.
+We'll focus on a design where we create a resource and assign permissions to it.
+Here's an example using a Google Cloud Storage (GCS) bucket:

 ```hcl
 module "gcs_bucket_creation" {